How to remove BP Coating from Dirilyte

 Hobbyist - Home Owner - Alton, Illinois

-Ed. note: We inserted your question into an older thread that answers it, Diane, but feel free to follow up with further questions if necessary.
+Ed. note: Diane and Robert -- We inserted your questions into an older thread which already answered them, but feel free to follow up with further questions if necessary.

-A. I've removed it with jeweler's rouge (while reconditioning) on a buffing wheel -- seems to work best after rubbing down with 0000 steel wool [linked by editor to product info at Rockler] -- a little labor intensive but it does a thorough job.
+A. I've removed it with jeweler's rouge [linked by editor to product info at Amazon] (while reconditioning) on a buffing wheel -- seems to work best after rubbing down with 0000 0000 steel wool [linked by editor to product info at Rockler] -- a little labor intensive but it does a thorough job.
 A marine/epoxy stripper also seems to work but actually takes longer and is messier.Mark Osterhus

 - Seattle, Washington

 A. I purchased 25 pieces from the 1960's that were in bad shape with peeling BP coating.
-I used white diamond polishing compound [white rouge ] and a bench grinder with a felt buffing wheel.
+I used white diamond polishing compound [white rouge [linked by editor to product info at Amazon]] and a bench grinder with a felt buffing wheel.
 They now are beautiful.
 Took about 4 hours total.Julie S Freigang

 - Kalamazoo, Michigan

 A. Go to Sears and purchase their paint and varnish remover.
-Wear rubber protective gloves when handling this product.
+Wear rubber Protective Gloves [linked by editor to product info at Amazon] when handling this product.
 Take a cotton ball and apply some of the paint and varnish remover to the Dirilyte pieces.
 Let stand for about five minutes then rinse off with cold water.
-After removing the protectorant, polish with Happich SimiChrome Polish.Mike Gardner
+After removing the protectorant, polish with Happich SimiChrome [linked by editor to product info at Amazon] Polish.Mike Gardner

 - Kokomo, Indiana